 Youngsters between 12 and 17 must be accompanied by a parent or guardian (or bring written permission from a parent or guardian).

-Queue time is possible!
-If you are planning to visit the installation in the afternoons, we recommend to start your visit sufficiently early.
-The installation as well as the museum will be closed at 6 p.m.
+Waiting times are possible!
+If you are planning to visit the installation in the afternoons, we recommend starting your visit early.
+The installation closes at 6 pm.

 Fitness, footwear, clothing

-Fitness, sturdy, profiled footwear (Trekking Shoes) and suitable clothing are essential for everyone wishing to move about in the installation.
+Fitness, profiled footwear (hiking boots) and suitable clothing are essential for everyone wishing to enter the installation.
+The Museum does only provide suitable clothing.
+Please bring your own profiled footwear.

-A maximum of 10 people can climb on the net at one time (incl. operator).
+A maximum of 7 people can enter at one time.

 10 minutes during peak periods